jbhuang0604/awesome-tips/related-work.md

 ## Avoid laundry list

 Organizing and writing a topic as a clear trajectory is not easy.
-So instead of learning what to write, it’s often helpful learning what NOT to write.
+So instead of learning what to write, it’s often helpful to learn what NOT to write.

 No “authors A did blah blah.
 Author B did blah blah.
 Author C”.
 Focus on the work, not the people.

 ## Don’t use citations as nouns

 Your sentences should still be complete and correct even if you remove all the parenthetical citations.

 ## Don’t just describe, RELATE it

 In each topic, articulate the relationship between prior work and yours.
 Ex:

-Our work is similar as we also …
+> Our work is similar as we also …
-Our work differs in …
+> Our work differs in …
-Unlike/in contrast to …, we …
+> Unlike/in contrast to …, we …

 ## Identifying the key differences

 Try finding ONE key contrastive concept to separate your work from others.
-Highlight them with \emph.
+Highlight them with `\emph`.
 Ex:

 - Multiple -> Single
 - Content-agnostic -> Content-aware